h3rald/h3rald/contents/articles/10-more-programming-languages.md

 ### Crystal

 _Fast as C, slick as Ruby_ &mdash; it pretty much sums it up.
-Crystal was first released in 2014 as Ruby-like programming language but backed by [LLVM](https://llvm.org/), so compiled and inherently (much) faster than its popular, more-colorful ancestor.
+Crystal was first released in 2014, it is a Ruby-like programming that compiles to native code using [LLVM](https://llvm.org/), so it is faster than its popular, more-colorful ancestor.

+If you already know Ruby and love its syntax, then you'll fall in love with Crystal and its metaprogramming capabilities, but you'll also like its dedicated syntax to integrate with native C code and the possibility to create standalone executable files just by running `crystal build myprogram.cr`

 While no 1.0 has been released yet, the language is quite popular.
 It comes with a [web framework](https://amberframework.org/), it has been used to create [games](https://medium.com/@alanwillms/you-should-write-your-next-game-with-crystal-f27306b63e3d), and someone even calls it [the most promising programming language of 2018](https://medium.com/@DuroSoft/why-crystal-is-the-most-promising-programming-language-of-2018-aad669d8344f).
 It is not backed by a big companies like some of the languages on this list, but it could be a good thing, after all.

 #### To get you started...